-We Still Don’t Know the Risk of Long COVID
+The Pandemic After the Pandemic

 All told, the study of long COVID has become, as Sanders of MIT puts it, “a data disaster.”
 Some researchers estimate that a single-digit percentage of SARS-CoV-2 infections bloom into long COVID; Al-Aly is one of them.
 Others, meanwhile, favor larger numbers, with a few even insisting that the rates are actually more than half.
 Most of the experts I spoke with said they feel comfortable working in the 10 to 30 percent range, which is where many studies seem to be starting to converge.
 Finding one answer is tricky, without knowing how many forms long COVID can take—some could be more common than others.
 Formally splitting the disease into subdivisions could help address some of these ambiguities.
 But we don’t know nearly enough to start slicing and dicing, says Bryan Lau, an infectious-disease epidemiologist working with Mehta and Priya Duggal.

 If researchers aren’t comprehensively capturing who currently has long COVID, they can’t say for certain who’s most likely to get it either.
 Many researchers have found that women contract long COVID more frequently than men.
 Others have uncovered evidence that people who end up infected with gobs of the coronavirus, or who produce antibodies that attack the body’s own tissues, also seem to tilt toward long COVID.
 Chronic health issues, including diabetes, could up a person’s chances of getting sick and staying sick as well.
-So might a lingering Epstein-Barr infection.
+So might a lingering Epstein-Barr virus infection.
 But some of these trends are still being confirmed, experts told me, and the extent to which they toggle risk up or down isn’t known.
 And it’s definitely too early to pinpoint any of these factors as long-COVID causes.
 “For acute COVID, we know what the risk factors are,” Akiko Iwasaki, an immunologist studying long COVID at Yale, told me.
 “For long COVID, it’s much less clear.”

 Still, a couple of other variables feel a bit more nailed down.
 “The risk is high in people who need hospitalization or ICU care,” Al-Aly said.
 Deepti Gurdasani, an epidemiologist at Queen Mary University of London, says she’s fairly confident that the nature of a person’s exposure to SARS-CoV-2 plays a role as well: Heavier and more frequent viral encounters seem to tip the scales toward symptoms that last and last.
 That’s a concern for people in essential occupations, who “aren’t able to shield themselves,” she told me.